Reliable Sources: Three theories why Omarosa's book is not a #1 best seller

 NYU's Jay Rosen emails: "Put me down as a skeptic that very many — if any — TV stations will join in the criticism of President Trump Thursday.
 Vaguely worded statements about the glories of the First Amendment that fail to mention his attacks do not count.
 If I am wrong, I am happy to admit so publicly."

-Read more of Monday's Reliable Sources newsletter...
+Read more of Monday's Reliable Sources newsletter here...
 And subscribe here to receive future editions in your inbox...